Chef John Besh Steps Down from His Restaurant Group

 Since the report's release, BRG employees have been sharing their own experiences of harassment, revealing that not only does the issue involve many more than 25 employees but the entire restaurant profession.
 "This cannot come as a surprise to anyone who works/worked in the industry," one commenter chimed in.
 "It's industry wide."

 Yet others are quick to point out the slow response from others in the culinary world.
 New York Times critic Pete Wells has been extremely vocal ("the levee breaks," he initially stated), and José Andrés has been among the only high-profile chefs to do so.

 Well first of all well known restaurant industry leaders have to start TALKING ABOUT THIS so far it’s just not happening https://t.co/Q1SGswvdEk— Jen Agg (@TheBlackHoof) October 22, 2017

 The situation is especially telling given its context in the news climate at large, with Harvey Weinstein's appalling sexual harassment case still looming.
 The Weinstein situation also proved it's just as disreputable to be aware of the situation and not speak up.
-On October 24, Cosmo Goss, executive chef at Chicago's always-buzzing Publican restaurants, was fired due to sharing inappropriate images of a female coworker without her consent.
+On October 24, Cosmo Goss, executive chef at Chicago's always-buzzing Publican restaurants, was fired after failing to take any disciplinary action after employees shared inappropriate images of a female coworker without her consent.